medic/cht-docs/content/en/apps/tutorials/contact-and-users-1.md

 {{< figure src="new-chw-supervisor/new-person.png" link="new-chw-supervisor/new-person.png" class="right col-6 col-lg-8" >}}

-To create a primary contact for an existing Place (in this case, for the Health Facility that we created without a primary contact); select the Place and the select the **New Person** action.
+To create a primary contact for an existing Place (in this case, for the Health Facility that we created without a primary contact); select the Place and then select the **New Person** action.

 <br clear="all">

 {{< figure src="new-chw-supervisor/belongs-to.png" link="new-chw-supervisor/belongs-to.png" class="right col-6 col-lg-8" >}}

 A *new person form* will appear with an option to change the Place the new person will belong to.
-Once you submit this form, a new contact will be created in the Health Facility.
+A new contact will be created in the Health Facility when you submit this form.

 <br clear="all">